chapel-lang/chapel/doc/rst/usingchapel/tasks.rst

 that although this man page documents variables named ``QTHREAD_*``, each variable is actually present in both ``QT_*`` and ``QTHREAD_*`` forms, with the former superseding the latter.)
-The qthreads man pages are available by means of the man(1) -m option, for example:
+The qthreads man pages are available by means of the man -M option, for example:

 .. code-block:: sh